 When it comes to keeping your kitchen clean and odor-free, a kitchen chimney is an essential appliance.
-However, with so many options available, it can be tough to decide which type of chimney is the best fit for your kitchen.
+However, with so many options available, deciding which type of chimney is the best fit for your kitchen can be tough.

 Filterless chimneys and baffle filters are two of the most popular choices.
 While the filterless chimney is simple to maintain and cost-effective, the baffle filter is renowned for its effectiveness at trapping grease and oil.

 In this article baffle filter vs filterless chimney, we’ll explore the pros and cons of each option and provide guidelines to help you choose the best chimney for your kitchen.